benharrap/workshops/2024-08-20-admin-data/README.md

-These are the slides from a seminar on administrative data.
+For the slides from the seminar on administrative data, see [https://benharrap.github.io/workshops/2024-08-20-admin-data/slides.html#/title-slide](https://benharrap.github.io/workshops/2024-08-20-admin-data/slides.html#/title-slide).
 It's focused more on the practicalities of working with administrative data, including:

 - What is administrative data
 - Where to find it (in the Australian context)